wlmb/Radon/README.md

 For use see the example at testradon.pl.

+The plots in 'reconstructed.pdf' were obtained through the command `$ ./testradon.pl --image=test-pgm --iterations=5`

 This software is copyright (c) 2020 by W. Luis Mochan.

 This is free software; you can redistribute it and/or modify it under